 Motorway toll Ireland - information on toll collection, toll roads map

-Tolls are paid for some parts of motorways and several tunnels and bridges.
-Toll collection takes place at toll gates, where you can pay in cash, with the eToll on-board unit and in some places with a payment card.
-On the motorway ring road around the Dublin M50, there is a toll road without toll gates and under the barrier free toll system it is paid via mobile app, online at eFlow.ie or at Payzone partners.
-For vehicles powered by electricity, natural gas or electric hybrid propulsion, up to 75% discount on tolls can be obtained under the LEVTI programme.
+Tolls are paid for certain motorways and several tunnels and bridges.
+Tolls are collected at toll gates, and payment can be made by credit card, cash, or via the eToll onboard unit.
+On the M50 ring road around Dublin, there is a barrier-free toll system without toll gates, where tolls are paid online on eFlow.ie, through a mobile app, or at Payzone branches.
+For vehicles powered by electricity, natural gas, and hybrid electric drive, discounts of up to 75% on tolls can be obtained through the LEVTI program.

 Approximate overview of toll motorways in Ireland